KindLab/scDamAndTools/README.md

 Plotting the binned counts observed over chromosome 19 yields the following enrichment profiles:
 ![Expected DamID profiles](tutorial/damid_output.png)
+These enrichment profiles are in line with the output we expect for a Dam-LaminB1 cell line.

 ### Processing the CEL-Seq reads to counts
 The subsequent steps need to be performed on all CEL-Seq demultiplexed files.
 It is highly recommended that this process be parallelized on a high-performance computing cluster.
 The amount of time necessary for these steps depends entirely on the number of libraries, samples per library and available computing cores.